-The Moderator Team themselves suggested, and fine tuned, and amended and updated these "RULES" - so that all members know exactly how we work here, and what is expected of members.
-8. The "SEARCH" feature is your biggest friend on these boards!
+The Moderator Team themselves suggested, and fine tune, and amended and updated these "RULES" - so that all members know exactly how we work here, and what is expected of members.

-.
+Before starting a thread, use the powerful "SEARCH" features to see if there's a recent thread on your topic.
+Many of the same questions come up repeatedly on stampboards.com.
+The 'search' tab is located in the navigation menu near the top right of each Forum page.
+We ALSO have a paid, site specific Google search box at base of EVERY page.
+So you have TWO separate and very different search functions.
 Keeping information on the same topic confined to as few threads as possible helps members quickly find the information they need.
 If you find a thread 2 months old on the topic you want info on, simply add to that one, and the discussion stays in one place - and grows.
 Do NOT start a new thread.
-More info here - http://stampboards.com/viewtopic.php?f=13&t=141979.
-Starting a new discussion, or "Thread":
+More info here - https://tinyurl.com/SearchSB

-Forum to start your new 'thread', and just click the "NEW TOPIC" button after reading Rule 10 carefully.
-We like to see IMAGE(S) in each new thread - there are few exceptions allowed to that rule.
+Be sure you are in the correct Forum to start your new 'thread', and just click the "NEW TOPIC" button after reading Rule 10 carefully.
+We insist on seeing IMAGE(S) in each new thread - there are few exceptions allowed to that rule.
 See Rule 21 on how to do that.

 Don't post the same thread more than once in different Forums.
 Our members read many forums, and weeding through the same message in multiple forums can be frustrating.
 Duplicate threads may be deleted, combined or locked by moderators, and those doing it will be disciplined.